User Guide

 Output (Right)

 Final stage.
 Mix blends dry and wet signals.
 Gain adjusts output level.
 The ENV section controls how dynamics affect motion depth.
-The METER section shows input/output waveforms and activity.
+The METER section shows LED-style input/output meters with transient and gain-change overlays.

 TransientCore